mjl-/mox/README.md

 - ARC, with forwarded email from trusted source
 - Forwarding (to an external address)
-- Add special IMAP mailbox ("Queue?") that contains queued but not-yet-delivered messages, updated with IMAP flags/keywords/tags.
+- Add special IMAP mailbox ("Queue?") that contains queued but undelivered messages, updated with IMAP flags/keywords/tags and message headers.
 - Sieve for filtering (for now see Rulesets in the account config)
 - Expose threading through IMAP extension
 - Autoresponder (out of office/vacation)